To prepare graduates for an entry-level career as a payroll clerk.

 You’ll be introduced to a wide range of employee benefits and the wage implications and taxability of each type of benefit.

 This course provides instruction on how and when federal, state, and local payroll taxes are actually paid to the appropriate tax agency and on the rules and processes associated with different deposit schedules.
-You’ll also study the common types of manual and electronic methods for the distribution of employee compensation.
+You’ll also learn about the common types of manual and electronic methods for the distribution of employee compensation.

 This course will help you understand the payroll accounting process, including specific journal entries, the creation of financial statements, the uses of a payroll register, and the preparation of internal and external reports.
-You’ll study the proper applications of W-2, W-3, and 1099-MISC forms.
+You’ll learn the proper applications of W-2, W-3, and 1099-MISC forms.

 This course describes the procedures used for the creation and maintenance of payroll data and records necessary for company and IRS compliance.
-You’ll practice the processes for adding employees to the payroll system and the application of documents or systems required for capturing and documenting work time and generating payment/withholding records.
+You’ll learn the processes for adding employees to the payroll system and the application of documents or systems required for capturing and documenting work time and generating payment/withholding records.
 This course also covers the types of controls that are used to identify and prevent fraud associated with the payroll process.

-You’ll review the calculations and measurements used to monitor and improve the payroll process and to supply critical data used to manage human capital.
+You’ll learn the calculations and measurements used to monitor and improve the payroll process and to supply critical data used to manage human capital.
 The course also provides an overview of payroll outsourcing and the business activities required to institute and manage outsourced payroll activities.

 Licensing and/or certification requirements for jobs in this field are not the same in every state and may include educational, testing, and/or experiential requirements beyond those offered in the Penn Foster Program.
 Prospective students should contact the state professional licensing board or similar regulatory body in the state(s) where they plan to work to determine their requirements before enrolling in this Program.
 Click here for contact information for state licensing/regulatory boards and certain industry licensing information.